Gaming

 It’s a strange decision.
 Unless Sega is gearing up to release the ultimate collection of classic games on a single disk/service, why remove the ability to purchase them?
 Part of me wonders if they’re going to do something similar to Antstream Arcade, where players can jump in and purchase individual games and play them when they want.
 Otherwise, this just feels like a weird misstep for the House of Hedgehog.

 Sega does confirm that if you’ve already purchased these collections, you’ll be able to re-download them at any time.
 But, why even bother removing them in the first place?
 Is it something to do with licensing?
 Is it because Tim Walz loves Crazy Taxi?
-Companies complain about people emulating games, yet remove access to some of their greatest hits of all time.
+Companies complain about people emulating games, yet remove access to some of their greatest hits.
 Make it make sense, people!